ahmadnajmi90/nexscholarsys/README.md

 ### Core Platform Features

 -   **Content Management**: Create and manage academic posts, research projects, events, and a unified funding system for grants and scholarships.
--   **Role-Specific User Profiles**: Dedicated profiles for Academicians, Postgraduates, Undergraduates, and Industry professionals.
+-   **Role-Specific User Profiles**: Dedicated profiles for Academicians, Postgraduates, Undergraduates, and Industry professionals with hierarchical skills taxonomy (Domain → Subdomain → Skill) for precise expertise mapping.
 -   **University & Faculty Directory**: Browse universities, faculties, and their members.
 -   **My Network**: A social networking system to manage academic and professional connections with a custom tagging system.
 -   **Dashboard & Analytics**: Integrates with Google Analytics 4 (GA4) to provide insights on user behavior and platform performance.